moq-wg/cmsf/draft-wilaw-moq-carp.md

 --- abstract

-This document updates [WARP] by defining a new optional feature for the streaming format.
+This document updates [MSF] by defining a new optional feature for the streaming format.
-It specifies the syntax and semantics for adding CMAF-packaged media [CMAF] to WARP.
+It specifies the syntax and semantics for adding CMAF-packaged media [CMAF] to MSF.

 --- middle

 # Introduction

-CARP Streaming Format (CARP) is a media format designed to deliver CMAF [CMAF] and LOC [LOC] compliant media content over MOQ Transport (MOQT) [MoQTransport].
-CARP extends WARP and retains all the scope, capabilities and features of WARP including the catalog format, timeline, ABR switching and LOC support.
-CARP is targeted at real-time and interactive levels of live latency, as well as VOD content.
+CMAF compliant MOQT Streaming Format (CMSF) is a media format designed to deliver CMAF [CMAF] and LOC [LOC] compliant media content over MOQ Transport (MOQT) [MoQTransport].
+CMSF extends MSF and retains all the scope, capabilities and features of MSF including the catalog format, timeline, ABR switching and LOC support.
+MSF is targeted at real-time and interactive levels of live latency, as well as VOD content.

-This document describes version 1 of the CARP streaming format.
+This document describes version 1 of the CMSF streaming format.

-# WARP Extension
+# MSF Extension
-All of the specifications, requirements, and terminology defined in [WARP] apply to implementations of this extension unless explicitly noted otherwise in this document.
+All of the specifications, requirements, and terminology defined in [MSF] apply to implementations of this extension unless explicitly noted otherwise in this document.

 # CMAF Packaging